 Sometimes having a system can sound daunting, but I have found that a little planning ahead saves so much time and effort that it makes cooking dinner for my family a pleasure most days, rather than a chore.

-If you’re not yet a Scramble member and believe that you (and your hungry family!) could benefit from The Scramble’s online family meal planning service which provides easy, healthy recipes and stress-busting weekly dinner plans, join The Scramble now.
+If you believe that you (and your hungry family!) could benefit from The Scramble’s online family meal planning service which provides easy, healthy recipes and stress-busting weekly dinner plans, join us now.

 Here I share two recent emails I received from Scramble members who have found having a weekly healthy meal planner to be both time and sanity saving: